This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a large bowl, stir flour together with salt.
+- In a large bowl, combine flour and salt.
 Set aside.

-- To prepare, add noodles to a large pot of boiling, salted water and cook about 3 minutes.
-Serve with butter or your favorite pasta sauce.
+- Add the noodles and cook for 3 minutes or until cooked.
+Serve with butter or your favorite sauce.

 Video